A User-driven Design Framework for Robotaxi: A USER-DRIVEN DESIGN FRAMEWORK FOR ROBOTAXIS

 \subsubsection{In-vehicle AI companion}

-Although robotaxi companies such as Pony.ai have implemented a ``virtual driver'' with companion-like functionality~\cite{ponyai}, this study further reveals a broader and more nuanced set of expectations for \textit{in-vehicle AI companions}, as shown in Section \ref{ED-personalization}.
-In particular, users express a desire for adaptive conversational roles that respond to situational context, configurable companion styles that reflect individual preferences, embodied and multimodal forms of interaction, and account-bound companions that enable continuity and long-term personalization across sessions.
+Although robotaxi companies such as Pony.ai have implemented a ``virtual driver'' with companion-like functionality~\cite{ponyai}, this study further reveals a broader and more nuanced set of expectations for \textit{in-vehicle AI companions}, as shown in Sec. \ref{ED-personalization}.
+In particular, users expressed a desire for adaptive conversational roles that responded to situational context, configurable companion styles that reflected individual preferences, embodied and multimodal forms of interaction, and account-bound companions that enabled continuity and long-term personalization across sessions.
 Generally, the ability to dynamically support users across informational, emotional, and decision-making dimensions is a critical direction for the design of robotaxi AI companions.